 - Volunteer activities

-I served as past chair of the physician's advisory board to the Epilepsy Foundation.
+I served as past chair of the physician's advisory board to the Epilepsy Foundation of Colorado.
 I am now seated on the Board of Directors of the Foundation.
+I knit for a breast prostheses organization.

 I am a church volunteer.